kodecocodes/english-style-guide/README.md

 **pop-up** but **popover**

+**possessive**
+To make a word ending in "s" possessive, add "'s".
+For example: "The class's name".

 **protocols**
 see _code objects_.

 **quotation marks**

-Periods, commas, dashes, semicolons, question marks and exclamation points go within quotation marks when they apply to the quoted matter *only*.
+Periods, commas, dashes, semicolons, question marks and exclamation points go within quotation marks *only* when they apply to the quoted matter.
 They go outside quotation marks when they apply to the whole sentence.

 **raywenderlich.com**
 When referring to the website or our tutorials, refer to it as "raywenderlich.com" in all lower case.
 Not mixed case (RayWenderlich) or two words (Ray Wenderlich).